AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/create-feed.md

 * The user qualified for the original campaign **sometime within the lookback date range**.

-  If the user qualified for the original campaign 9 days ago, the original campaign **would be included** in the data feed if the lookback date range were set to 30 days, but the original campaign **would not be included** in the data feed if the lookback date range were set to 7 days.
+  If the user qualified for the original campaign 9 days ago, the original campaign **is included** in the data feed if the lookback date range is set to 30 days, but the original campaign **is not included** in the data feed if the lookback date range is set to 7 days.

 >[!ENDSHADEBOX]

 ### Derived field transformations

 Any derived field functions that reference containers use the lookback date range in data feed exports.
-What date capabilities exist in derived fields?
-Not sure how this applies.
+What date capabilities exist in derived fields? <!--Not sure how this applies.-->